Family life insurance can secure the financial future of…

 Again, this is a very personal choice and will depend on your individual circumstances and budget.

 Whereas, if you had 2 single policies you could benefit from 2 pay outs and effectively double the level of cover.
-This could be a major factor if you have children to consider too.

 Or it might be that you still require greater coverage than just covering the mortgage, however, employee benefit could impact the amount of level term cover you require.